hariKRN2000/LEMOS-models/README.md

-# LEMOS-models
+# LED-Embedded Microplate for Optogenetic Studies (LEMOS)
+## Experiment run files and dynamic models
-Dynamic models used to study the dynamics of optogenetic two component system and develop efficient closed loop control strategies
+Experiment run files and Dynamic models used to study the dynamics of optogenetic two component system and develop closed loop control strategies <br>

-....In progress...
+Description of each folder in the repository: